Destroyer616/Degoogle/README.md

 Steps vary for each device so do ur research based on ur device on xda labs and find out which roms are available.

-1.Check if ur phone is bootloader unlocked or not, if it isn't then unlock the bootloader 2.Install a custom recovery to ur phone like twrp,lineage recovery,orangewolf etc 3.Download a custom rom preferably Lineage os
+1. Check if ur phone is bootloader unlocked or not, if it isn't then unlock the bootloader
+2. Install a custom recovery to ur phone like twrp,lineage recovery,orangewolf etc
+3. Download a custom rom preferably Lineage os
-4.Boot into recovery mode and wipe the data
+4. Boot into recovery mode and wipe the data
-5.Install the custom rom.\
+5. Install the custom rom.

-IF u want to install Lineage os the follow the official instructions avaialable on the [Lineage os website](https://lineageos.org/).\
+IF u want to install Lineage os the follow the official instructions avaialable on the [Lineage os website](https://lineageos.org/).